Best Aluminium Profile (8020) Sim Rigs 2023: Buyers Guide

 Sim Lab GT1 Pro

-The Sim Lab GT1 Pro opts to use 40x40mm and 40x80mm aluminium profile instead of larger 40x160mm that the P1-X uses.
-This does keep the price of this budget 8020 sim rig down, but it does introduce the potential for flexing.
+The Sim Lab GT1 Pro opts to use 40x40mm and 40x80mm aluminium profile instead of larger 40x160mm that the P1X Pro uses.
+This does keep the price of this budget 8020 sim rig down, but it also introduces the potential for flexing.
+Read our detailed comparison of the Sim-Lab P1X Pro and GT1 Pro, to see if its worth upgrading.

 Despite the smaller aluminium profile, the GT1 Pro doesn’t exhibit any of the flex that is often found in cheaper sim rigs.
 It is an incredibly impressive 8020 sim rig which is capable of handling very strong forces.